informaticaucm-TPI/2526_MarioBros/enunciados/practica2/practica2_2_en.md

 In addition, abbreviations can be used for the game objects (``M``, ``G``, ``Gr`` y ``ED`` for ``Mario``, ``Goomba``, ``Ground``  and ``ExitDoor`` respectively), for the movement directions (``L``, ``R`` and `S` for ``LEFT``, ``RIGHT`` and `STOP` respectively) and for the sizes of Mario (``B`` and ``S`` for ``BIG`` and ``SMALL`` respectively).

 [^1]: Even if Mario is in the air in the position provided, his direction of movement is needed in order to draw him correctly;
-it will also determine his direction of movement when he reaches the ground.
+it will also determine his movement when he reaches the ground.

 <!-- TOC --><a name="factory"></a>